rosvit/swim-report/README.md

 Simple CLI application that reads a FIT file of a lap swim activity and produces summary statistics.

-:warning: **Project is not finished, yet!** :construction: When it is ready, this warning will be removed.

 ## Features

 - Text or JSON output